slint-ui/slint/docs/testing.md

 ## Driver tests

-These tests make sure that feature in .60 behave as expected.
+These tests make sure that feature in .slint behave as expected.
-All the .60 files in the sub directories are going to be test by the drivers with the different language frontends.
+All the .slint files in the sub directories are going to be test by the drivers with the different language frontends.

-The `.60` code contains a comment with some block of code which is extracted by the relevant driver.
+The `.slint` code contains a comment with some block of code which is extracted by the relevant driver.

 ### Interpreter test